jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 ## Manual Configuration (Advanced Users)

-For advanced users who prefer JSON configuration, playlist files are stored in the `data/smartplaylists` directory.
-See `example.playlist.json` for the file format.
+For advanced users who prefer JSON configuration, see the [Advanced Configuration](advanced-configuration.md) guide for details about manual file editing.